dotmh/awesome/scripts/README.md

 Lastly some Handlebars helpers are provided in [/scripts/hbs-helpers.ts](/scripts/hbs-helpers.ts) they are referenced by their exported name.

-- asAnchor - `{{asAnchor name}} converts the name of a category into an anchor link for github
+- asAnchor - `{{asAnchor name}} converts the name of a category into an anchor link for Github
+- asEmoji - `{{asEmoji name}} converts the name of an emoji to a Github markdown emoji tag

 ## License